sudorandom/fauxrpc/README.md

 - Service for adding/updating/removing stub responses with a CLI to add/remove/replace these stubs
 - Configuration file
 - BSR Support (this is a 'maybe' because using `buf build` to emit descriptors works well enough IMO)
-- Testing for REST translations.
-I have no idea if this actually works yet
 - Better streaming support.
 FauxRPC does work with streaming calls but it only returns a single response